PhoenicisOrg/scripts/docs/_docs/Develop/script-js.md

 ```javascript
 include(["engines", "wine", "quick_script", "steam_script"]);
 ```
 allows you to execute a steam script.
-The content of the include can be determined from the path of the functionality (in the scripts repository) you want to use and the id of the functionality (check the `script.json` file near the `script.js` file containing the functionality).
+The content of the include can be determined from the path made up of the id's on the different folder levels leading to the functionality.

 #### Executable arguments
 By default, the `.executable` runs the application without arguments.
 If you need arguments, pass an array as second parameter.